mickey/checkzilla/README.md

 ## Notifiers

-Checkers are defined via a `CheckZilla::Notifier` class, they need to define 2 methods:
+Notifiers are defined via a `CheckZilla::Notifier::NEW_NOTIFIER` class, they need to define 2 methods:

 `initialize(&block)` returns self